ankeesler/anwork/doc/FEATURE.md

   which would set all of the tasks that are finished as running.
 - We need to add a version number to every package!
 And a version command.
 - By default, the persistence context should be the home directory.
+- Show the summary of a task.
+For example, the amount of times we moved from running to blocked and running to waiting.
+Basically the amount of times we switched out of running to something other than finished.
+We could create some sort of "stat" index.
+- We should really reorganize the CLI API.
+Do we really need the "journal" and "task" sub-lists?
+- We should use the new java.time package!
+It is much better and can fix our "elapsed date" issue.

 ## CLI
 - Add support for CliArgumentType.FILE.